 - 1. Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 2.
-Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - Set the height of cut at the lowest cutting position 3.
-(38 mm (1-1/2 inches). - Loosen the screws and remove the pulley 4. covers (Figure 47).
+Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
+Set the height of cut at the lowest cutting position (38 mm (1-1/2 inches). - 4.
+Remove the pulley covers.